JirkaKlimes/gnn/readme.md

 * New neurons and connection can be formed while learning
 * Dead neurons are removed (ReLU's zero gradient)
 * No need to specify number of layers/neurons when creating the network
+* Rust library for fast computations on trained model (aprox.
+100x faster that python)

 ## To-Do
 * Implement Adam optimizer
 * Automatically remove dead neurons
-* Method for exporting gnn
-* Create Rust library for fast computation on trained model